Isomonodromic differential equations and differential categories: -structure on objects in -categories

 Combining Lemma~\ref{lemma-connCDGA} and Lemma~\ref{lemma-CDGA}, we obtain the following result, which is used for applications to linear $D_k$-groups and isomonodromic parameterized linear differential equations in Sections~\ref{sec:LDAG} and~\ref{sec:IDE}, respectively.

-\begin{proposition} Suppose that $(k,D_k)$ is filtered-linearly closed and there is a morphism of differential fields $(k,D_k)\to (K,D_K)$ together with a faithful differential functor $\Cat\to \Vect(K)$.
-Then there is a $D_k$-connection on an object $X$ in $\Cat$ if and only if there is $D_k$-structure on $X$. \end{proposition}
+\begin{proposition} Suppose that $(k,D_k)$ is filtered-linearly closed and there is a morphism of differential fields $(k,D_k)\to (K,D_K)$ such that the map $\Omega_k\to \Omega_K$ is injective together with a faithful differential functor $\Cat\to \Vect(K)$.
+Then there is a $D_k$-connection on an object $X$ in $\Cat$ if and only if there is a $D_k$-structure on $X$. \end{proposition}

 Below in Example~\ref{example-new}, we show that Proposition~\ref{prop-main} is not true over an arbitrary field $(k,D_k)$.
 The category $\Cat$ in this example is $\Rep(G)$ for a linear $D_k$-group $G$.